Victim by Basil Dearden

 a film by Basil Dearden

-1961 | 95 mins | UK
+1961 | 90 mins | UK

 ›› Victim

-a landmark work that shone the spotlight on an antiquated law
+a landmark work that shone the spotlight on an antiquated law.

-On the verge of being appointed to serve on the Queen's Council, happily married English barrister Melville Farr has a life that is as morally sound, as it is successful.
-Or so it would appear.
-For into his world of law and order enters one Jack Barrett, a young working class lad who brings to the surface his long repressed homosexual proclivity.
-Aware of the social and political repercussions of such an inclination, Farr promptly ends their brief relationship, unaware that their final moments together have been captured in photographic form.
-Namely the very medium that subjected many at this time to extortion, by way of an antiquated law that made being a practicing homosexual in Great Britain, a criminal offence.
+As happily married English barrister Melville Farr would all too soon realise.
+For into his world of law and order enters one Jack Barrett; a young working class lad who brings to the surface his long repressed homosexual proclivity.
+Ever conscious of the social and political repercussions of such an inclination, Farr promptly ends their brief relationship, unaware that their final moments together have been captured in photographic form.
+Namely the very medium that then subjected many to extortion, as Barrett would discover to his cost.
+Now all too aware of a blackmail ring that targeted homosexuals and on the verge of being appointed to serve on the Queen's Council, Farr is faced with the heart-wrenching decision to either yield to blackmail, or to uphold the law, only to feel the severity of its homophobic legal wrath.

-For here was a film that in the wake of the Peter Wildeblood trial and the noted Wolfenden Report, was literally telling the British Government to get its act together and decriminalise homosexuality.
-It was, in effect, a cinematic affirmation of gay rights, complete with a star not afraid to cast his matinee idol image to the cutting room floor in favour of the cause.
-Then again, this is Bogarde's career defining performance and whilst Sylvia Syms shines in her portrayal of a woman torn between her love for her husband and the realisation of the social implications of his homosexuality being made public, it is Bogarde who delivers the emotional foundations of the piece, in a role that he would later cite as being "the wisest decision I ever made in my cinematic life."
+Yet Green and McCormick were not alone.
+For proud to play his part, here Dirk Bogarde cast aside his matinee idol image, in favour of the cause.
+Then again, this is Bogarde's career defining performance and whilst Sylvia Syms excels in her portrayal of a woman torn between her love for her husband and the realisation of the calamitous implications of his homosexuality being made public, it is Bogarde who delivers the emotional foundations of the piece, in a role that he would later cite as being "the wisest decision I ever made in my cinematic life."
+The result is a landmark work that will forever be remembered for having played its part in the eventual decriminalisation of homosexual acts between consenting adults of twenty-one-years or over in England and Wales, through the Sexual Offences Act of 1967.
+It remains a gay screen classic.

-Copyright 2007 David Hall - www.gaycelluloid.com.
+Revised and Copyright 2011 David Hall - www.gaycelluloid.com.

 archive reference #096